 Pvt.
-Leonard Marvin Hart was born on July 13, 1915, in Chaney, Oklahoma, to Thomas J. Hart & Nellie A. Taylor-Hart.
+Leonard Marvin Hart was born on July 13, 1915, in Gage, Oklahoma, to Thomas J. Hart & Nellie A. Taylor-Hart.
 He was raised in Otter Township, Harper County, Oklahoma, with his four sisters and four brothers.
 Leonard attended Luther Hill High School, Luther Hill, Oklahoma, but left after his third year.
 He married Rilla Yates and became the father of a son.
 To support his family, he worked as a laborer in the construction of a dam.

+When Selective Service Registration became law on October 16, 1940, he registered for the draft and named his mother as his contact person.
+He also indicated he was employed by Ralph Jackson in Adair, Oklahoma.
 On March 17, 1941, Leonard was inducted into the U.S. Army and sent to Fort Knox, Kentucky, for basic training.
 After basic training, he was sent to Camp Polk, Louisiana, and assigned to A Company, 753rd Tank Battalion.
 The battalion had been transferred to the base, but it did not take part in the maneuvers that were taking place.

 In late August, the 192nd Tank Battalion took part in maneuvers from September 1 through 30.
 On the 30th the battalion was informed it would not be returning to Ft.
 Knox and were ordered to Camp Polk, Louisiana.
 Those members of the battalion who were 29 years old or older were given the opportunity to resign from federal service.
 It was at this time that Leonard either volunteered or had his name drawn, to replace one of these National Guardsmen.
 He was assigned to A Company.